facebook pixel Skip to Main Content

 HONS 1101: Honors Humanities I (3 credits)*

 A writing-intensive interdisciplinary course examining relationships between the arts and letters from the Classical Age through the Enlightenment.
-Partially satisfies Objective 1 of the General Education Requirements.
+As the Honors equivalent of ENGL 1102, HONS 1101 partially satisfies Objective 1 of the General Education Requirements.
+(Fall/Spring)

 HONS 1102: Honors Humanities II (3 credits)*

 A writing-intensive interdisciplinary course examining relationships between the arts and letters from the nineteenth century to the present.
 Partially satisfies Objective 4 of the General Education Requirements.
-S
+(Spring)

 *HONS 1101 and HONS 1102 are writing intensive interdisciplinary courses developed to expand the writing and critical thinking skills of Honors students, preparing them for rigorous upper-level college expectations.